Master-cai/usefulPythonScript/README.md

 ### feature

-​	According to the nameList.txt provided by you, it will print the file has been merged and the file didn\`t find which means it does\`t exist !
+​	According to the nameList.txt provided by you, it will print the file has been merged and the file didn\`t find which means it doesn\`t exist !

 #### Optional parameter